SAP-samples/teched2023-IN260/exercises/ex3/README.md

 Next, we will use the SAP Cloud SDK to consume this remote OpenAPI service.

-## 3.2 Add SAP Cloud SDK to your project and generate a typed OpenAPI client
+## 3.2 Add the SAP Cloud SDK to Your Project and Generate a Typed OpenAPI Client

-In order to connect to the remote OpenAPI service we will generate a [typed OpenAPI client](https://sap.github.io/cloud-sdk/docs/java/v5/features/rest/overview).
+To connect to the remote OpenAPI service we will generate a [typed OpenAPI client](https://sap.github.io/cloud-sdk/docs/java/v5/features/rest/overview).

 //TODO adjust initial branch for these depenndency additions